Siruma: History

-Siruma belonged to several towns before it became an independent town of its own.
-Years back, the municipality of Siruma was under the jurisdiction of Quipayo, considered to be one of the oldest parishes in the Archdiocese of Nueva Caceres.
-Now, Quipayo is a barangay of Calabanga town.
+Siruma was under the jurisdiction of Quipayo, considered to be one of the oldest parishes in the Archdiocese of Nueva Caceres.
+Now, Quipayo is a barangay of Calabanga.

 On October 19, 1846, a decree was implemented by Governor General Narciso Claveria which restructured the territorial domain of the province.
 It was during this time that Siruma was ceded to Camarines Norte.

 It was said that the town's name was derived from the name of an island called "Matandang Siruma".
 The word "siruma" comes from the local vernacular sirum which is a "small, red ant".
 A myth was told that a certain capitan encountered a swarm of small red ants during his overnight stay in one of the places in Siruma, thus, calling the place as "masirum".

 Geography

 Barangays

 Siruma is politically subdivided into 22 barangays.
+Each barangay consists of puroks and some have sitios.